 Jury Panel – A panel of three judges will make the the official selections and category winners.

-Official Selections – A total of five films will comprise the official selections of the EMIFF for each category and will be announced to the public at two film festival screenings on Saturday, October 21, 2017.
-Film makers who submit a film chosen as an official selection of the Festival will receive free admission to EMIDFF You will be contacted if your film is official selection by the notification date of October 7, 2017.
+Official Selections – A total of five films will comprise the official selections of the EMIFF for each category and will be announced to the public at two film festival screenings on Saturday, April 27 2019.
+Film makers who submit a film chosen as an official selection of the Festival will receive free admission to EMIDFF You will be contacted if your film is an official selection by the April 8, 2019.

-Drone Film Festival Categories-Short Film (Using a Drone to tell a Story), Land, Sky, Water, Air (Landscapes, Nature, Urban), Extreme Video (Drone Racing, Sports, Fast-Paced Videos), Open Category (Films that Do Not Fit in Other Categories)
+Drone Film Festival Categories- Land, Sky, Water, Air (Landscapes, Nature, Urban), Extreme Video (Drone Racing, Sports, Fast-Paced Videos), Open Category (Films that Do Not Fit in Other Categories)

 Discretionary Awards-Best of Show, Best Tri-State Film (films submitted from Indiana, Kentucky & Illinois), Best Student Entry (entries by students), People’s Choice Award (picked during event).

-Winning Films – One winning film in each category, plus up to for discretionary awards will be announced to the public at two film festival screenings on Saturday, October 21, 2017.
-Winners receive free admission to EMIDFF, Prizes will be delivered to film makers post film festival in U.S. Dollars by electronic EBT.
-You will be contacted if your film is winning entry by the notification date of October 7, 2017.
+Winning Films – One winning film in each category, plus up to four discretionary awards will be announced to the public at two film festival screenings on Saturday, April 6, 2019.
+Winners receive free admission to EMIDFF, Prizes will be delivered to film makers post film festival in U.S. Dollars by PayPal or by check payable to a U.S. bank and delivered to U.S. addresses by the United States Postal Service.
+If you are not in the U.S., you agree to accept payment by the PayPal service.
+You will be contacted if your film is winning entry by the Notification Date .